 of migratory birds whose populations have declined 50% in

-just the last 25 years, primarily due to habitat destruction
+just the last 35 years, in part due to habitat destruction

 caused by full-sun coffee plantations, which have 95% fewer